anaballe/Decision-Tree-Through-Spark/README.md

 2. Aggregate the features into one single column
 3. Randomly split the data into training and test sets
 4. Create a decision tree classifier to predict days with low humidity.

+The project has been also implemented using KNIME Software to test it with Spark results to check consistency.